San Francisco Volcano, Catamarca, Argentina

 Day 1 – How does the journey begin?

-We meet at La Rioja airport and travel to 3,300 meters.
-That same day we arrive at the Cortaderas Hotel.
-The body begins to feel the change in altitude.
-It's a perfect time to get into the swing of things, get to know the group, and prepare your gear.
+We met at La Rioja airport and traveled up to 3,300 meters.
+That same day we arrived at the Cortaderas Hotel.
+My body was starting to feel the change in altitude.
+It was ideal for getting into a rhythm, meeting the group, and preparing my gear.

 Day 2 – What is the first objective?

-We set off early for an acclimatization hike to Pastos Amarillos Hill (4,100 m).
-It's a crucial day to adapt, test your pace, and adjust your gear.
+We set off early for an acclimatization hike up Pastos Amarillos hill (4,100 m).
+It's a key day for adapting, testing our pace, and adjusting our equipment.
 We return to the hotel to rest.

 Day 3 – Where did we camp for the first time?

 We moved to Las Grutas, at 4,100 meters.
 There we set up our first camp.
 From this point, everything becomes simpler, more rustic, and focused.
-We ascend to Falso Morocho (4,500 m).
-It's not technical, but it does require sustained effort.
-The landscape changes, and the experience becomes more vivid.
+We ascended Falso Morocho (4,500 m).
+It's not technical, but it already demands sustained effort.
+The landscape changes, and the experience becomes more authentic.

-Day 4 – What’s next before San Francisco?
+Day 4 – What's the next step before San Francisco?

-We reach the summit of Bertrand Volcano (5,200 m).
-It's an intense day, but crucial for gradually gaining altitude.
+We summited Bertrand Volcano (5,200 m).
+It was an intense day, but essential for gradually gaining altitude.
 We're almost ready.

 Day 5 – Shall we rest?

 Yes, and it's strategic.
-Some take advantage of the opportunity to take a leisurely walk, others enjoy natural hot springs.
+Some take the opportunity to go for a leisurely walk, others enjoy natural hot springs.
 It's a day to slow down, hydrate well, and mentally prepare for the big day.

-Day 6 – What is the climb to San Francisco Volcano like?
+Day 6 – What is the ascent to the San Francisco Volcano like?

-Today we're heading for our goal: 6,016 m.
-We start early, starting at 4,800 m and steadily gaining altitude.
-The summit offers a breathtaking view of the plateau.
-The return journey is long, but your body responds differently after that.
+Today we're going for our goal: 6,016 m.
+We started early from 4,800 m and gained altitude at a steady pace.
+The summit offers a breathtaking view of the Altiplano.
+The return is long, but the body feels different after that.

 Day 7 – Total relaxation?
 YES!

-We have breakfast, organize our gear, and head back to Fiambala, where we'll enjoy natural hot springs in the middle of the mountains.
-The day ends with a barbecue among the vineyards.
-It's peaceful, giving you time to descend calmly and absorb everything we've experienced.
+We had breakfast, packed our gear, and began the return trip to Fiambalá, where we enjoyed some natural hot springs nestled in the mountains.
+The day ended with a barbecue among the vineyards.
+It was a peaceful time, allowing us to descend calmly and reflect on everything we had experienced.

 Day 8 – How does the expedition end?

-After packing all the gear into the vehicle, we begin the return journey to La Rioja airport.
-The return journey is long, but we share what we've experienced.
+After loading all the equipment into the vehicle, we begin the return trip to La Rioja airport.
+The journey back is long, but we share our experiences.

-Ezequiel Di Fabio is a professional mountain guide, physical education teacher, and founder of Suri Expeditions.
+Ezequiel Di Fabio is a professional mountain guide, a physical education teacher, and the founder of Suri Expeditions.

-For over ten years, he has led treks through challenging natural environments, accompanying people of all ages to explore hills, valleys, and volcanoes safely and in-depth.
+For more than ten years he has led expeditions through demanding natural environments, accompanying people of all ages to explore hills, valleys and volcanoes safely and thoroughly.

-His life is in the mountains, and each expedition reflects that experience.
+His life is in the mountains, and every expedition reflects that experience.

 - Assistant guide for groups of 4 or more participants